martinekadam/martinekadam/README.md

+# Hi there! :v:

-# Hi! :v: I'm Adam and I'm a Ph.D. candidate in human geography at Charles University 🇨🇿
+My name is Adam  and I'm a Ph.D. candidate in human geography at Charles University 🇨🇿

+My no. 1 passion right now is using modern data technologies to further social scientific research and contribute to solving long lasting problems such as poverty, social exclusion, and discrimination.

 **About me:**

 - 💬 Talk to me in: 🇨🇿 :us: :fr: